How Infralyst works

 No hidden automation

 Every change is a Terraform diff in one of your repos.
-There are no scripts or agents running in your AWS accounts; you review and deploy using your existing pipeline.
+Nothing runs in your AWS accounts.
+You review and deploy using your existing pipeline.

 Conservative defaults